waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   5. Find a hidden, unmarked jump-down point.
   6. The barrier is now a standard boulder that can be pushed sideways.
   7. The switch is on a timer/step-counter.
-- **Active Hypothesis:** Testing hypothesis #4.
-I will attempt to use a field move from the party menu while facing the barrier.
+- **Active Hypothesis:** I will test hypothesis #3 from the new list: put the Pokémon with Strength in the lead of the party and try pushing the barrier again.
 - **Hypothesis 8 (ACTIVE - from Agent):** Activating the switch revealed a hidden item.
 I will use the ITEMFINDER to locate it.
 - **Hypothesis 8 (ACTIVE - from Agent):** Activating the switch revealed a hidden item.
 I will use the ITEMFINDER to locate it.
 - **Hypothesis 8 (ACTIVE - from Agent):** Activating the switch revealed a hidden item.
 I will use the ITEMFINDER to locate it.## F. Agent Ideas